-This bi-lingual licence issued to those wishing to operate market gardens in Victoria is representative of many things – the high proportion of Chinese speakers that were market gardeners or the difference between Victoria and NSW (the later never issued licences for market gardening of any kind) for example.
+This bi-lingual licence issued to those wishing to operate market gardens in Victoria is representative of many things: – the high proportion of Chinese speakers that were market gardeners, or the difference between Victoria and NSW (the latter never issued licences for market gardening of any kind) for example.
 What it does not seem to represent is an attempt to discriminate against Chinese market gardeners as such.
 That is to say, not all official dealings with Chinese Australians were at the pointy end of discrimination.

 Sometimes there was merely an effort to communicate with a largely non-English speaking population.
 In Victoria – the NSW government did not nothing similar – in the 1870s when “ ‘garden licences,’ intended chiefly to meet the case of the Chinese gardeners, who have hither to been in many cases occupying Crown lands without paying any rent” were introduced, the licences were printed bi-lingually in what was perhaps the first example of its kind in Australia.
 Similar licences were apparently issued by the Northern Territory government (then under South Australian administration) but it is unclear if these also were bi-lingual.